-To bring warmth to frigid February, EMSI presents a program of courtly songs and instrumental works from France, England and Scotland, performed by Victoria artists, soprano Gwen Jamieson, lutenist Doug Hensley and gambist Martin Bonham: gorgeous melodies from the high Renaissance and early Baroque.
+EMSI presents a program of courtly songs and instrumental works from England, France, Italy and Scotland, performed by Victoria artists, soprano Gwen Jamieson, lutenist Doug Hensley and gambist Martin Bonham: sublime melodies from the high Renaissance and early Baroque.

-The courtly songs of the late 16th and early 17th Centuries could be considered the apotheosis of a musical form that had its origins in the 11th and 12th Centuries with the music of the Trouvères and Troubadors, and continued into modern times in the popular music genres of the 20th Century: the simple, strophic love song.
+The courtly songs of the late 16th and early 17th Centuries could be considered the apotheosis of a musical form that stretches back to the 11th and 12th Centuries with the music of the Trouvères and Troubadors.

 What if a day or a month or a year Thomas Campion